YOU ARE BOUVÉ

 617-373-3698

-Our Program’s clinical home is the Northeastern Speech-Language and Hearing Center, housed in the state-of-the art Behrakis Health Sciences Building.
+Our program’s clinical home is the Northeastern Speech-Language and Hearing Center, housed in the state-of-the art Behrakis Health Sciences Center.
 Individuals of all ages from surrounding communities come to the highly regarded Center for diagnostic and therapeutic services.
 Here, beginning in their first semester of Clinic (Clinic 1), students engage in rich clinical experiences under the guidance of highly skilled clinic supervisors.
 Learn more about the Speech-Language and Hearing Center.

 While many of our external clinical sites are accessible by public transportation, not all are.
 Consequently, it is necessary for students to have access to a car during the semesters that they are enrolled in Clinics 2-4.
 Availability of a car increases the options for placement sites at which students have opportunities to gain diverse and extensive clinical experience.